adelinor/angular-snippets/README.md

 As in the section [RxJs Recursive Observable](#rxjs-recursive-observable) we need to read data by iterating through pages.
-This time we want to *issue results as soon as we get them* by processing a page.
+This time we want to *issue results as soon as we get them* from a page.

 #### Concepts

 We used an Observable in the [previous section](#rxjs-recursive-observable) but nevertheless ended up with a blocking implementation.
 Whereas writing a loop is easy, emitting intermediary results was a strugle, until I understood the ...

 ###### RxJs expand operator
-The [RxJs expand operator][expand-operator-url] will keep the function passed as an argument until it returns `Observable.empty()`.
+The [RxJs expand operator][expand-operator-url] will keep calling the function passed as an argument until it returns `Observable.empty()`.

 [expand-operator-url]: https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/expand.md

-Let's take a close look at the `ReactiveFactorialServiceImpl` found in [factorial.service.ts](src/app/rxjs-recursive-observable/factorial/factorial.service.ts):
+Let's take a close look at the `ReactiveFactorialServiceImpl` class, in [factorial.service.ts](src/app/rxjs-recursive-observable/factorial/factorial.service.ts#L60):

 ```ts
 factorial(n: number): Observable<number> {